benjaminparnell/denim/README.md

 ## Planned features

-* Better messaging and error handling
 * Automatically pour all inputs into the newly connected sink
-* Add the ability to refresh the list of devices with `r`
 * Possibly add the ability to connect to new devices (might be a bit out of scope)